KlimentLagrangiewicz/k-means-with-MPI/README.md

-# k-means-with-MPI
+# k-means-using-MPI
-Implementation of k-means clustering algorithm in C programming language with MPI technology
+Implementation of k-means clustering algorithm in C programming language using MPI technology

 ## About k-means
 The k-means algorithm is an iterative data clustering algorithm developed by Stuart Lloyd of Bell Labs in the 1950s as a technique for pulse-code modulation.